crouzet-o/praat-speech-dyn/README.md

 ### Usage

-This script applies on a combined selection of LongSound and a corresponding TextGrid.
+This script applies on a combined selection of a LongSound and a corresponding TextGrid.
 It is designed to be applied on LongSounds only.
 It can easily be applied on short recordings, provided these recordings are opened as LongSounds.